algosup/2022-2023-project-3-harfang3d-binding-Project-6-group/Documents/technical_requirements.md

 ## a.
 Overview

 Fabgen is a set of Python scripts to generate C++ binding code to different languages.
-It was deveeloped by **Harfang3D**.
+It was developed by **Harfang3D**.
 It was written as a SWIG replacement for the Harfang Multimedia Framework.

 Currently, you can generate bindings for the following languages: